1999 Campeonato Brasileiro Série A: Relegation

-This meant that Botafogo escaped from relegation and Gama joined Botafogo/SP, Juventude and Paraná in the Série B em 2000.
+This meant that Botafogo escaped relegation and Gama joined Botafogo-SP, Juventude and Paraná in the Série B in 2000.

-Gama didn't accept this decision and appealed.
+Gama did not accept this decision and appealed.
 The judicial disputes lasted months and CBF was stopped from organizing the 2000 Campeonato Brasileiro.
-The Clube dos 13 assumed the organization of the championship, that was named Copa João Havelange, with the participation of 116 teams divided em 3 groups.
+The Clube dos 13 assumed the organization of the championship as Copa João Havelange, with the participation of 116 teams divided into 3 groups.